Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 It’s clear that the sugared version is a lot easier to reason about than the fully expanded version, and much less prone to errors as well.

-the usual mix of situations.
-For instance, what if we need a procedure that works
+handle the usual mix of situations.
+For instance, what if we need a procedure

 To generalize this the language adds the notion of named argument bundles.
 The idea here is to name the bundles which provides a useful scoping.
 Example: